 2. Redragon K556

-Backlights, loud typing sound, and very cool design speak in favor of this claim.
+Backlights, loud typing sound, and very cool design speak in favor of this mechanical keyboard.

-Since the previous gaming keyboard on our list was also made by Redragon, we have to initially highlight that there are a lot of similarities between K552 and K556 gaming keyboards.
+Since the previous gaming keyboard on my list was also made by Redragon, I have to initially highlight that there are a lot of similarities between the K552 and K556 gaming keyboards.